Sup2point0/Assort/affine/spells/asphyxiskotadi.md

 ## Articulyzacion

 As a dark curse, it requires powerful intent to activyze.
-An intense initial strike – not darting, but drawn out – initialyzes the spell, followed by small vicious sweeps that feed the darkness.
+An intense inicial strike – not darting, but drawn out – inicialyzes the spell, followed by small vicious sweeps that feed the darkness.

 <br>